SAIRAJA2005/OopThroughJava/README.md

 - `static nested class` for shared helper methods
 - Inner class for modeling bird parts (e.g., wings)
 - Method overriding (`toString`, `equals`, `hashCode`)

+** For this practical implementation, please check out the AllInProgram.java in the folder **

 ---